 Test your mic in the game and see if it works properly now.

-Hopefully this post will get you out of trouble.
+Hopefully this post helped resolve your mic-not-working issue.
 Please feel free to leave a comment below if you have any follow-up questions or ideas.
-Thanks for reading, and good luck to you all!
+Thanks for reading!